Abbott Laboratories: 2013–present

+In October 2017, the company acquired Alere for $5.8 billion.
+In January 2017, Abbott announced it would acquire St. Jude Medical for $25 billion in stock.
+With the acquisition of Alere, the company also obtained the subsidiary Arriva Medical, which at one point was the largest mail-order diabetic supplier.
+Arriva Medical closed facilities in December 2017.

-In August 2018, Reuters reported that Abbott Laboratories was among the top five companies for branded generic drugs in Russia.
+As of August 2018, the company was among the top five companies for branded generic drugs in Russia.

 In November 2018, Abbott received United States FDA clearance for FreeStyle LibreLink, a glucose reader smartphone app.

-In January 2019 purchased Cephea Valve Technologies, Inc. which is developing a less-invasive replacement heart valve for people with mitral valve disease.
+In January 2019, the company acquired Cephea Valve Technologies, which is developing a less-invasive replacement heart valve for people with mitral valve disease.

+In January 2020, the Tendyne Mitral Valve became the world's first commercially available solution for Mitral Valve Replacement Technology; with CE Mark for the device, it is possible to implant it in Europe outside of a clinical setting.

 In March 2020, Abbott received emergency use authorization (EUA) from the US FDA for a SARS-CoV-2 test during the COVID-19 pandemic.
 The tester is small (comparable to a small toaster), and produces results within 13 minutes.
 Detroit received these tests on April 1, 2020.
 Also in March, the firm received EUA for a molecular COVID-19 test that runs on its m2000 RealTime lab-based platform.
 In April 2020, itt received EUA from the FDA for its third COVID-19 test, an antibody test that helps detect the IgG antibody to SARS-CoV-2 using the company's ARCHITECT laboratory instruments.
 In May 2020, it received EUA from the FDA for another lab-based COVID-19 antibody test that helps detect the IgG antibody to SARS-CoV-2 using the company's Alinity i system.
 Also in May, it received EUA from the FDA for a molecular COVID-19 test for use on the company's Alinity molecular laboratory instrument.

 In August 2020, Abbott received EUA from the FDA for its credit-card-sized $5, 15-minute, portable COVID-19 antigen test, BinaxNOW, compatible with the NAVICA mobile app.